codema-dev/codema-dev.github.io/_posts/2021-09-07-district-heating-viability-map-v2.md

 ```
 - Buildings with 0 fossil fuel demand are assumed to have no heat demand.
 - `CIBSE TM46` & `CIBSE Guide F` floor area energy benchmarks are reflective of current Dublin commercial building demands
 - All buildings within each energy benchmark category are well represented by this category.
-See [benchmarks.zip](https://codema-dev.s3.eu-west-1.amazonaws.com/benchmarks.zip) for use categories linked to benchmarks and [benchmarks.csv]({{ benchmarks_csv }}) for benchmark properties

 ```